mcelayir/mcelayir.github.io/_posts/2020-05-31-fine-tuning-your-circleci-builds.markdown

 ```

-So what are the problems with this configuration.
+So what are the problems with this configuration?

 <ul>
     <li>If we check the logs of the test and publish jobs, we will see that, before invoking the first sbt command, dependencies for the project are downloaded again in each job.</li>
     <li>Same applications are downloaded again for each job</li>
 </ul>

-Because of this reasons, execution time for each job to run get longer.
+Because of these reasons, the execution time for each job to run gets longer.

 Execution time for each job in the workflow can be observed by using the Workflows tab in the dashboard.
 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/circleci/master-initial.png"